 Day 3 Fez – depart Chefchaouan in afternoon

 - Jnan Sbil – This is a large park/garden in Fez.
-It’s really nice if you want to do some early morning exercise.
+It’s really nice if you want to do some early morning exercise or just get out of the city atmosphere for a little green space.

 - Bab Boujoloud – If you didn’t see this on your tour of Fez yesterday and you’re close by stop and see.
 It’s considered an iconic landmark.
 Inside the door you can find several different restaurants.
 Many of them cater to tourists and are just ok.